mbucc/shmig/README.md

 OS Packaging
 ------------

 Currently, a Debian package is available for shmig at https://packages.kaelshipman.me.
-You may either download it and install it directly, or add the indicated apt repo (see instructions on website).
+You may either download it and install it directly, or add the indicated apt repo (see instructions on website) and install it via `apt-get`.

-Building OS packages for shmig requires the `ks-std-libs` package from the same apt repo (again, you can download it directly [here](https://packages.kaelshipman.me/public/deb/pool/main/k/ks-std-libs/ks-std-libs_0.8.5_all.deb)).
-Once that's installed, you may build packages by simply running `./pkg-build.sh` from the source of this repo.
+Building OS packages for shmig requires the `peekaygee` and `peekaygee-builder-deb` packages from the same apt repo.
+You can download these directly, but you'll also have to download their (few) dependencies, so it's easier to just add the repository and install via `apt-get`.
+Once those packages are installed, you may build packages by simply running `peekaygee build` from the source of this repo.

-At the time of this writing, only a Debian package is available. *Contributions for other systems would be greatly welcomed, and can be submitted via PR to this repo.* At some point, package building will be rolled into `peekaygee` (on github at https://github.com/kael-shipman/peekaygee), but until that happens, documentation for the process is as follows:
+At the time of this writing, only a Debian package is available. *Contributions for other systems would be greatly welcomed, and can be submitted via PR to this repo.* For information about how to provide buildable package templates, see `peekaygee` documentation on github at https://github.com/kael-shipman/peekaygee.

-### Package Types

-Package types (deb, rpm, arch, etc.) are managed by simply adding the corresponding name as a directory under `pkg-src`.
-For example, to add an rpm package, you would do `mkdir pkg-src/rpm`.

-Files that are common to all packages go into a special directory called `pkg-src/generic`.
-Any files under that directory are automatically copied straight into the corresponding locations in all final packages.

-Under the package type directory (including generic), you must then create one or more actual package directories.
-In this case, I would create `pkg-src/rpm/shmig`, since the package I'm building is called `shmig`, but at some point I might also create a special package just for shmig documentation by creating `pkg-src/*/shmig-docs`.

-Once the package directory is created, you'll generally create the control files under it.
-For debian, this is everything in the DEBIAN directory at package root.

-The final step is adding the new package type to `pkg-build.sh`.
-Opening that file, you'll see three functions, `setup_env`, `place_files` and `build_package`.
-These three functions are called by the `build` function from the `ks-std-libs/libpkgbuilder.sh` library, which you can read about [here](https://github.com/kael-shipman/ks-std-libs/blob/master/src/usr/lib/ks-std-libs/libpkgbuilder.sh).
-In short, you won't need to mess with `setup_env`, and you'll need to just add package-specific stuff actions to `place_files` and `build_package` to achieve the end result of a final OS package build into `builddir`.

 >
-> NOTE: You should bump the version in the `VERSION` file on every change.
+> NOTE: You should bump the version in the `pkg-src/VERSION` file on every change.
 This is the source of the OS packages' version information.
 >

 Todo